-What I Wear to DC’s Biggest Networking Event for Affluent Professionals of Color
+What I Wear to D.C.’s Biggest Networking Event for Affluent Pros of Color

 As the CBCF‘s Annual Legislative Conference (ALC) quickly approaches, we wanted to take a closer look at how the youngest conference hosts handle the insanity and make the most of their all-access experience.
 The beloved conference– widely referred to as CBC weekend— brings together politicos of color from around the globe, as well as the group of African-American Members of Congress known as the Congressional Black Caucus.
 We've already covered how the most seasoned and influential guests do CBC weekend.
 Here, CBCF's public relations specialist shares his POV.

 Hired immediately after a communications internship with the CBCF, 26-year-old Marc Banks is right on schedule for his quintessential DC career ascension.

 He's been the brand manager for a media company, served as a press intern for a U.S. Senator, and runs his own burgeoning PR agency– Bankable PR.
 With a rap sheet like that, no wonder he's able to juggle the demands of one of the biggest gatherings in Washington.